Elizafox/python-webfinger/README.rst

   A dict of URIs and values that provides information about the subject.

 links
-  A list of dicts that define external resources for the subject.
+  A list of objects that define external resources for the subject..

+rels
+  An ordered dictionary containing a list of objects referenced by the given relation name (or friendly name).

 jrd
   A dict of the raw JRD response.